Welcome to Bawlmer, Hon!

 In-Season Costs for Visiting Baltimore

-If you're staying in a downtown Baltimore hotel during the spring or summer, rates might be a little higher.
-The Inner Harbor is slightly more expensive than other parts of Baltimore, but you should be able to find some bargains.
+If you're staying in a downtown Baltimore hotel during the spring or summer, rates will be higher higher than during the "off season."
+The Inner Harbor is more expensive than other parts of Baltimore, but you should be able to find some bargains.
 Less expensive than the nation's capital, Baltimore won't break the bank.

 Day Trips from Baltimore